Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 ### Comprehension check

-- Which data is it the service owner wishes top collect here?
+- Which data is it the service owner wishes to collect here?
 - Which effect has **\<minOccurs\>** in the data model?
-You may notice that the field has different value for _Innflytter.Fornavn_ and _Innflytter.Mellomnavn_
+You may notice that the field has a different value for _Innflytter.Fornavn_ and _Innflytter.Mellomnavn_
 - Which other properties is set on the field _Innflytter.Mellomnavn_?
 - A _.C#_, _.metadata.json_ and _.schema.json_ file has been generated in addition to the _.xsd_ file you uploaded.
 What is the correlation between these files?
 - Some restrictions from the data model is not transferred to the _C#_-file, which ones?
 Some new properties has also been added, which ones?